pingswept/me30-website/content/notes/motor-hub.md

 ### Motor hub ###

-Your first task is to design and build a motor hub that meets the following requirements:
+Your first task (HW due Sep.
+25) is to design and build a motor hub that meets the following requirements:

 *	It fits on and attaches to your DC motor shaft
 *	It stays attached securely enough to handle the amount of torque (load applied to hub) that stalls the motor when it is operating at 12 V